-Are you looking to buy or sell property that might be affected by the bright-line test?
+Are you looking to buy, sell, or develop property that might be affected by the bright-line test?

-Ensure you get the right advice, contact NZ tax law expert, Bret Gower today to set up an appointment.
+Ensure you get the right advice, contact expert NZ tax lawyer, Bret Gower today to set up an appointment.

 23 March, 2021 | Bret Gower

-Residential land has a particular definition in the Income Tax Act 2007 but essentially it includes land zoned for residential purposes, whether or not it has a house erected on it – and can include land subdivided from a larger plot of land.
+Residential land has a particular definition in the Income Tax Act 2007 but essentially it includes land zoned for residential purposes, whether or not it has a house erected on it – and can include Subdividing land.
 For example, if you bought a large property intending to use it all as your family home but within the five year bright-line period you changed your mind and decided to sub-divide a section off and sell it the proceeds may be liable to income tax depending on the timing of the subdivision and sale of the unwanted section of land.

 The bright-line test will not apply if you are already liable for income tax on the sale of property due to your intention to dispose of the property when it was acquired, or because you are involved in a land-related business such as a property developer or as the owner of a business that buys and sells land or a building business.